lasergoat/DIM/README.md

 3. Click 'Load unpacked extension...' button.
 4. Select the DIM folder

 You don't need to select the `DIM/build` folder because `manifest.json` tells chrome to use the build folder.
+It's ok to have the unpacked extension running parallel with the official chrome webstore extension.

 ## Discussion